 Consumers are probably already aware of the extensive work vehicle history check expert Cartell.ie has put into highlighting the issue of stolen motor vehicle data.
 At present in Ireland Gardai do not release this data owing to Data Protection concerns.
 We have called for its release – in the public interest – for several years now and we will continue to do so.

-While stolen vehicle data has not been released there are things you can do to better protect yourself.
+While stolen vehicle data has not been released there are things you can do to better protect yourself and avoid a scenario in which you purchase a stolen vehicle.
 Here is the advice from Cartell.ie:

 1. You should always verify the Chassis Number (VIN).

 The VIN is a 17 digit number composed of numbers and letters which you can find stamped into the chassis of the vehicle.
 After completing your Cartell check you can verify the VIN in either of two ways: (i) by ringing us on the usual number: Lo-call: 1890 252331; or (ii) by going to the Cartell.ie homepage and clicking “Get a Cartell Check” and then click “report verification” and follow the instructions.
 Those registered with a trade account will have access to the VIN via their Cartell trade report.
 You are verifying the VIN to help rule out the possibility that the vehicle is carrying fake registration plates.

 Other Info: If in doubt about where to locate the VIN number try an internet search for your make and model asking the question “where does VIN appear for X Make Model”?
 Remember a VIN never contains the letter “O” – only zeros.
 Always locate the VIN where it is stamped into the chassis NOT where it is etched on a window or on a sticker.
 If it looks like the chassis number has been tampered with, e.g. metal shavings or scratches, then you are right to be cautious.

 2. Verify the VRC number